mmathys/node-songsterr/README.md

   revisionId: '264243' }
 ```

-*Check if url is valid songsterr tab*
+*Check if url is valid songsterr tab*.
+Only check if the url has the correct
+format, not if the tab actually exists.

 ```javascript
 isSongsterrTab: function (url, callback)